 It’s already flavored lube

-Great for oral sex without worrying about glycerin, parabens, propylene glycols, and other nasty things found in other edible lubes.
+Great for oral sex without worrying about glycerin, parabens, propylene glycols, and other nasty things found in cheaper edible lubes.

 It’s more than a lube alone

 So as you’re going down on your partner, you can clean your teeth as well as give head.
 Coconut oil is a natural toothpaste, sunscreen, bug repellent, conditioner… the list goes on.
 There are millions of websites listing the different uses of coconut oil, so it’s a versatile purchase for those versatile types out there.
 You can keep a jar in the kitchen to cook with and keep one in the bedroom.
 The possibilities are endless.

 But before you go running into the streets to buy shopping carts full of coconut oil, keep this in mind.

 Cons of using coconut oil as lube:

 There’s no real scientific proof of its worth.